rogerbinns/apsw/doc/query.rst

       quotes inside are doubled up.

   * - :code:`{product["sku"]:eval}`
-    - :code:`eval` Evaluates the expression.
+    - :code:`eval` Evaluates the expression using Python's :func:`eval`.
 This example would use the resulting value as a binding.

   * - :code:`{columns[3]:eval|id}`
     - You can have additional specs after :code:`eval` - this uses